firstlookmedia/flock-server/README.md

 ### Keybase credentials

-Copy `keybase-sample.py` to `keybase.py`, and then edit it to include your dev keybase username and paperkey.
+Copy `keybase-sample.env` to `keybase.env`, and then edit it to include your dev keybase username and paperkey.

 ### Running a local server